0n0n0m0uz/dot_files/readme.md

-## Bash Scripts for New Linux Setup or WSL2 for Windows
+## dot-files for new Linux setup or WSL2 for Windows

+Common configuration settings for utilities and apps I frequently use